Soccer Variations Around the World: A Full Guide

 Gaelic Football

-Gaelic Football is an unusual type of football appeared in the second half of the 17th century in County Meath (eastern Ireland).
-Gradually, the game spread throughout the country and even beyond its borders.
+Gaelic Football is an unusual type of football appeared in the second half of the 17th century in County Meath (eastern Ireland) that gradually spread throughout the country and eventually beyond its borders.

 Florentine Calcio